Same-sex marriage in Chile: Religious performance

+The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
+In March 2004, the Archbishop of Santiago, Francisco Javier Errázuriz Ossa, expressed opposition to same-sex marriage but called for regulating same-sex unions "in some way"; "One can understand that homosexuals can form stable relationships, that they want to have a community property, but that is not marriage.
+It must be given another name."
+The Church campaigned heavily against legalization, issuing a statement in June 2021 that "those of us who follow Jesus Christ as Savior and Lord and are guided by His teachings, maintain the certainty that marriage established and willed by God is only between a man and a woman".
+In September 2021, Archbishop Celestino Aós Braco praised those who "seek to respect and protect [...] the family founded on marriage between a man and a woman."
+Government spokespeople replied to church criticism, asserting that Chile was a secular state and that the "law has to protect all families".
+MOVILH accused the Church of using same-sex couples as "scapegoats" to deflect from its "illegal acts ranging from the abuse of minors to economic corruption".
+In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.

 In 2011, the Evangelical Lutheran Church in Chile expressed its support for same-sex civil unions.
-The church defines marriage as "a union of two people in love based on mutual trust and fidelity" without making distinction as to the sex of the contracting parties.
+The Church defines marriage as "a union of two people in love based on mutual trust and fidelity" without making distinction as to the sex of the contracting parties.
 Clergy are free to decide whether to perform blessings for same-sex couples.
 The Lutheran Church in Chile similarly defines marriages as "a union of two people in love" and offers blessings to couples.
 Some Jewish groups also bless same-sex unions.
 On 25 February 2023, a same-sex marriage was held according to the rites of the Mapuche religion.
 The couple, Viviana Burgos Valenzuela and Rosa Salamanca Conalef, had held a civil marriage two days earlier in the town of Villa Almagro in Nueva Imperial.
 The religious ceremony was officiated by a Mapuche spiritual leader (machi) in a native forest.

-The Catholic Church opposes same-sex marriage and does not allow its priests to officiate at such marriages.
-In December 2023, the Holy See published Fiducia supplicans, a declaration allowing Catholic priests to bless couples who are not considered to be married according to church teaching, including the blessing of same-sex couples.
-In March 2004, Archbishop of Santiago Francisco Javier Errázuriz Ossa expressed opposition to same-sex marriage but called for regulating same-sex unions "in some way"; "One can understand that homosexuals can form stable relationships, that they want to have a community property, but that is not marriage.
-It must be given another name."